 Local NGO Partners In Nepal

-To ensure the impact of our work, we engage with countries strictly upon the invitation of local nongovernmental organizations (NGOs).
-Below are descriptions of our partner NGO's in Nepal.
+To ensure the impact of our work, we engage in countries strictly upon the invitation of local nongovernmental organizations (NGOs).
+Below are descriptions of our partner NGOs in Nepal.

 Sano Paila is a member-based, nongovernmental, nonpartisan organization working toward community development in the socially marginalized and impoverished communities of rural Nepal.
 Named for the idea that it often just takes "a little step" to serve one's community and induce change, the organization was founded in December 2006 by a group of self-motivated and dynamic youth.

 Since its establishment, Sano Paila has addressed broad issues of social change, community empowerment and local resource mobilization through an extensive network of local, national and international development partners, NGOs and government departments.

 The organization has achieved this through sustainable development practices, rehabilitation and livelihood enhancement, peacebuilding initiatives and health improvement and education programs.
 Sano Paila is emerging as a national organization by building their capacity to work closely with community residents in over 10 districts, with a strong focus on the Terai region of southern Nepal.

 In addition to its peacebuilding work with the IPJ, Sano Paila has several projects.
 The primary three are:

 - Action for Addiction Program focuses on prevention and control of drug abuse and HIV/AIDS.
 The program runs a 25-bed drug rehabilitation center using a unique multi-disciplinary approach to provide awareness, counseling, rehabilitation, support and surveillance related to drug abuse and HIV transmission.